Welcome to Queen Edith’s Foundation Stage

 - Creating and thinking critically

-We help children develop positive characteristics in their learning which will enable them to ‘learn for life’.
+We support children in developing positive characteristics towards their learning which will enable them to ‘learn for life’.
+This links to the 7 Habits for Effective Learning which the whole school has adopted.

 We encourage children to work together, keep on trying, concentrate and ‘have a go’!
 We use animal characters such as Go for it Gorilla and Concentrating Crocodile to help children understand how to learn effectively.